Galina Vishnevskaya: Biography

 In 2006, she was featured in Alexander Sokurov's documentary Elegy of a life: Rostropovich, Vishnevskaya.
 In 2007, she starred in his film Alexandra, playing the role of a grandmother coming to see her grandson in the Second Chechen War.
 The film premiered at the 2007 Cannes Film Festival.
 In the last week of her life, Russian President Vladimir Putin honoured her with the First Class Order of Merit for the Fatherland.

 On 11 December 2012, Vishnevskaya died at the age of 86 in Moscow.
 She was married three times.
 Her first marriage was to Georgy Vishnevsky, a sailor.
 She retained his family name after their divorce.
 Her second marriage was to the violinist and director of the Leningrad Light Opera company, Mark Rubin, who also served as her manager.
 This second marriage produced a son, who died at age 2 months, and lasted 10 years before ending in divorce.
 Her daughters survive her.

 Recordings

-Vishnevskaya made many recordings, including Eugene Onegin (1956 and 1970), Mussorgsky's Songs and Dances of Death (1961 and 1976), Britten's War Requiem (with Sir Peter Pears and Dietrich Fischer-Dieskau, conducted by the composer; 1963), The Poet's Echo (1968), Mussorgsky's Boris Godunov (1970 and 1987), Puccini's Tosca (1976), Tchaikovsky's The Queen of Spades (with Regina Resnik, 1976), Lady Macbeth of Mtsensk (1978), Tchaikovsky's Iolanta (with Nicolai Gedda, 1984), and Prokofiev's War and Peace (1986).
+Vishnevskaya made many recordings, including Eugene Onegin (1956 and 1970), Mussorgsky's Songs and Dances of Death (1961 and 1976), Britten's War Requiem (with Peter Pears and Dietrich Fischer-Dieskau, conducted by the composer; 1963), The Poet's Echo (1968), Mussorgsky's Boris Godunov (1970 and 1987), Puccini's Tosca (1976), Tchaikovsky's The Queen of Spades (with Regina Resnik, 1976), Lady Macbeth of Mtsensk (1978), Tchaikovsky's Iolanta (with Nicolai Gedda, 1984), and Prokofiev's War and Peace (1986).